Introduction

 Highlights: picturesque views of the Himalayas and apple orchards

-Gagnani Hot Spring: This natural hot spring is one of the best places to visit in the Uttarkashi district of Uttarakhand on the Gangotri temple route.
-It is renowned for its thermal springs and Himalayan scenery.
+Gagnani Hot Spring is a natural hot spring located in the Uttarkashi district of Uttarakhand on the Gangotri temple route.
+It is renowned for its thermal spring and Himalayan scenery.
 It is easily accessible by road via taxi or jeep.

 Altitude: 9,005 feet above sea level